cybre-finn/next-companion/README.md

 # NextCompanion
 A minimalistic client for Nextbike.
 Still under early development, use with care.

+The app allows you to sing-in, see a list of bikes, rent bikes and return them.

+The app is neither official, nor feature-rich.
+It also doesn't allow you to. sign-up to nextbike or to delete your account, use GPS or read the news feed.
+It was just tested for Norderstedt, so it's not guaranteed to work in all areas.
+Also, the app has no support for flexzones.

 I'm not a professional developer; especially not for Android.
 Until someone cool reviewed this source code, please consider this app bad by technical design.

 ## Installation